 In order to draw the audience's full attention to the presenter, you can use Blank to hide the screen image.
 Press any key on the control panel to restore the image.
 The word "BLANK" appears at the bottom right corner of the screen while the image is hidden.
-When this function is activated with video/ S-video signal connected, the audio can still be heard.
+When this function is activated with an audio input connected, the audio can still be heard.